-These easy squeezy bottle rocket spiders are brilliant fun to make and a fantastic introduction to forces, especially Newton’s Third Law of motion.
+These easy squeezy bottle rocket spiders are brilliant fun to make and a fantastic introduction to forces, especially Newton’s Third Law of Motion.

-For every action there is always an opposite and equal reaction.
+For every action, there is always an opposite and equal reaction.

 Imagine a space rocket taking off.
-The rocket’s action is to push down on the ground with the force of its engines, the equal upwards force pushes the rocket up or if you think about air coming out of a balloon, the air is being forced downwards yet the balloon flies upwards.
+The rocket’s action is to push down on the ground with the force of its engines.
+The equal upward force pushes the rocket up.

-When you squeeze the bottle rocket air is forced out of the straw and pushes against the spider straw which causes the spider straw to shoot through the air.
+When you squeeze the bottle rocket, air is forced out of the straw and pushes against the spider straw, which causes the spider straw to shoot through the air.

 We made a spider and a broomstick, but you could make a ghost, witches hat or anything else you wanted.